Dr. Shirley's History Pages

 AD 325-420

-Jerome translates the Scriptures into Latin - his translation is known as the Vulgate
+Jerome translated the Scriptures into Latin - his translation is known as the Vulgate

 AD 330

-Constantine founds Constantinople on the site of Byzantium, makes it the capital of the Eastern Empire
+Constantine founded Constantinople on the site of Byzantium, made it the capital of the Eastern Empire

 AD 330-379